MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-management/metrics-tolerance.md

 - **Data classification**.
 Number of cloud-stored data and services that are unclassified according to on your organization's privacy, compliance, or business impact standards.
 - **Attack surface**.
 How many total data sources, services, and applications will be cloud-hosted.
 What percentage of these data sources are classified as sensitive?
 What percentage of these applications and services are mission critical?
-- **Network attacks**.
+- **Attacks by Severity**.
 How many coordinated attempts to disrupt your cloud-hosted services, such as through Distributed Denial of Service (DDoS) attacks, does your infrastructure experience?
-What is the size and severity of the attacks?
+What is the size and severity of these attacks?
 - **Malware protection**.
 Percentage of deployed virtual machines(VMs) that have all required anti-malware, firewall, or other security software installed.
 - **Patch latency**.
 How long has it been since VMs have had OS and software patches applied.